-If a student doesn't have a current EHCP in place, ALS lead will follow AA, sections 7.5 (Guidelines for the assessment of the candidate's learning difficulties by an assessor) and 7.6 (Completing Form 8 - JCQ/AA/LD, Profile of Learning Difficulties)
+If a student doesn't have a current EHCP in place, the SENCO will follow AA, sections 7.5 (Guidelines for the assessment of the candidate's learning difficulties by an assessor) and 7.6 (Completing Form 8 - JCQ/AA/LD, Profile of Learning Difficulties)

-The ALS lead would complete the Form 8, detailing the candidate's background and history of known support.
+The SENCO would complete the Form 8, detailing the candidate's background and history of known support.

-Our ALS lead understands that the three questions within Part 1 of Form 8 must be addressed.
+Our SENCO understands that the three questions within Part 1 of Form 8 must be addressed.

-The ALS lead within the centre will use the correct procedures as in Chapter 7 of the JCQ publication Access Arrangements and Reasonable Adjustments.
+The SENCO within the centre will use the correct procedures as in Chapter 7 of the JCQ publication Access Arrangements and Reasonable Adjustments.
 (GR, section 5.4)

-Whereby the ALS lead is not qualified to complete specific tests to prove the students' need, we aim to hire the correct external candidate to complete these.
-This is in conjunction currently with Orchards Academy.
+Whereby the SENCO is not qualified to complete specific tests to prove the students' need, we aim to hire the correct external candidate to complete these.